 They began with little more than an administrative importance but immediately became the dearest of keepsakes.
-The trifling piece of identification that would eventually morph into today’s “dog tags”, the original identification bracelet, was born during World War II – the deadliest war to date.
+The trifling piece of identification that would eventually morph into today’s “dog tags”, the original identification bracelet, was born during the American Civil War in a form of paper notes.

 Over fifty million soldiers died, and millions more were wounded in WWII.
 Each man had to be identified, even if he was past speaking on his own behalf.
 A human life is more than a statistic, though; every life starts with a family, either by blood or by choice.
 When a soldier is killed in action, the ID bracelet is the bittersweet vestige of his life.
 When a soldier returns home, the ID bracelet is a trophy.